SPONSORED SCIENTIFIC RESEARCH PROGRAM

 This first human study of chronically ill people is consistent with studies previously reported with healthy people comparing KAMUT® khorasan wheat to modern wheat.

-6D(III.
+6D(IV).
 Diabetes: A study of the effect of KAMUT® Brand grain compared to modern wheat on symptoms and side effects of diabetes.
-This study is to begin in 2014.
+This study is ongoing.

 We will update this information as additional papers are published or additional research is commissioned.
 Thank you for your interest in this important aspect of our KAMUT®